StackVista/stackstate-docs/stackpacks/integrations/aws.md

 ### Install

 Install the AWS V2 StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
-You following parameters provided will be used by StackState to query live telemetry from the AWS account; the AWS Agent V2 must be configured to create topology.
+You will need to provide the following parameters provided will be used by StackState to query live telemetry from the AWS account; the AWS Agent V2 must be configured to create topology.

-#### Role ARN

-Enter the ARN of the IAM Role that was created as part of [Deploy AWS Cloudformation stack](#deploy-aws-cloudformation-stack), example: `arn:aws:iam::<account id>:role/StackStateAwsIntegrationRole`.
-Replace the `<account id>` with the 12-digit AWS account ID.
+* **Role ARN** - the ARN of the IAM Role used to [deploy the AWS Cloudformation stack](#deploy-aws-cloudformation-stack).
+For example, `arn:aws:iam::<account id>:role/StackStateAwsIntegrationRole` where `<account id>` is the 12-digit AWS account ID.

-#### External ID

-A shared secret that StackState will present when assuming a role.
+* **External ID** - a shared secret that StackState will present when assuming a role.
 Use the same value across all AWS accounts.
-Example: `uniquesecret!1`
+For example, `uniquesecret!1`

-#### AWS Access Key ID (Optional)

-The Access Key ID of the IAM user created in [Prerequisites](#prerequisites).
-If the StackState instance is running within AWS, this can be left empty and the instance will authenticate using the attached IAM role.
+* **AWS Access Key ID** - Optional.
+The Access Key ID of the IAM user used by the StackState Agent.
+If the StackState instance is running within AWS, leave empty and the instance will authenticate using the attached IAM role.

-#### AWS Secret Access Key (Optional)

-The Secret Access Key of the IAM user created in [Prerequisites](#prerequisites).
-If the StackState instance is running within AWS, this can be left empty and the instance will authenticate using the attached IAM role.
+* **AWS Secret Access Key** - Optional.
+The Secret Access Key of the IAM user used by the StackState Agent.
+If the StackState instance is running within AWS, leave empty and the instance will authenticate using the attached IAM role.

-### Configure Agent V2
+### Configure

 To enable the AWS check and begin collecting data from AWS, add the following configuration to StackState Agent V2: